Demetrio Albertini: International career

 For the Italy national team, Albertini has been capped 79 times between 1991 and 2002, scoring 3 goals.
 He made his debut on 21 December 1991, at the age of 20, in a 2–0 win against Cyprus in Foggia.
 In 1992, he competed with the national squad at the 1992 Summer Olympics in Barcelona, and he won the 1992 UEFA European Under-21 Championship with the Italian Under-21 side.
 He played for his country at the 1994 and 1998 World Cups, Euro 96, and Euro 2000.
 Although he was still an Italy regular at the time, he was unable to participate in the 2002 World Cup due to an injury to his Achille's tendon a few months before the competition.
-His final international appearance came in a 2–1 away win over England in Leeds, in an international friendly match on the March 2002, with Albertini coming on during the second half.
+His final international appearance came in a 2–1 away win over England in Leeds, in an international friendly match in March 2002, with Albertini coming on during the second half.
 Albertini captained Italy on 6 occasions.

-1994 World Cup
+World Cup 1994

-Albertini's first major tournament for Italy came at the USA 1994 World Cup, under manager Arrigo Sacchi.
+Albertini's first major tournament for Italy came at the 1994 FIFA World Cup in the USA, under manager Arrigo Sacchi.
 Alongside Milan teammate Roberto Donadoni, as well as Dino Baggio, Albertini formed the "engine room" of the Italian midfield throughout the World Cup.
 In the last group game against Mexico, Albertini assisted a crucial goal for Daniele Massaro, which allowed Italy to qualify for the second round as the best third placed team.
 In the semifinal against Bulgaria, Albertini gave a dominant performance, taking several shots on goal and even hitting the post.
 Albertini also created several chances during the match, dictating the tempo of his team's play; he notably helped to set up Roberto Baggio's second goal of the match, with a lobbed throughball, which allowed Italy to progress to the final with a 2–1 victory.
 In the final against Brazil, a balanced, scoreless game after extra-time led to a penalty shoot-out; Albertini scored his penalty, but his effort did not prove to be sufficient, as his teammates Franco Baresi, Daniele Massaro, and Roberto Baggio missed their penalties.